Ray was a member of Science Olympiad, participates in science and health writing competitions, and studied at a sci-tech school.

 Characteristics of Protozoa

 - All protozoans are heterotrophic.
-Heterotrophic organisms derive nutrients from other organisms, either by ingesting them whole or consuming their organic remains and waste products.
+Heterotrophic organisms derive nutrients from other organisms by ingesting them whole or consuming their organic remains and waste products.

 - Unlike plants, fungi, and most types of algae, protozoans do not typically have a rigid cell wall but are usually enveloped by elastic structures of membranes that permit movement of the cell.